|Persona Digital |

 Ableton LiveAbleton live is a different approach to music creation with a special ability to support live performance with an associated controller.
 The software comes from a clever group of musician-programmers in Berlin.
 They describe their DAW: ”Live is software for creating musical ideas, turning them into finished songs, and even taking them onto the stage.
 With two views - the classic Arrangement View, where musical ideas are laid out along a timeline, and the unique Session View, where you can improvise and quickly experiment with musical ideas.
 Live is a fast, fun, intuitive way to make music.
 No matter how you start your music, Live offers a workflow that will help you get going.
 Record audio or MIDI from any source.
 Mix and match loops and samples from any tempo.
 Work with a huge range of included sounds, instruments, and effects.
 You can even move seamlessly from audio to MIDI; using Live’s unique audio-to-MIDI conversion tools, turn drum breaks, guitar lines, or even harmony parts into MIDI patterns that you can edit and reuse with your own sounds.”

 This software can turn a laptop computer into a complete music studio.
-I have finally in 2017 devoted hours to learning Live, a complex program.
-The program really becomes powerful using looping audio samples and an array of sound processing effects.
+The program becomes powerful using looping audio samples and an array of sound processing effects.
 MIDI can control plug in software synthesizers so that an entire studio can be housed in one computer.
 There are many video tutorials and performances on YouTube.
-The video courses are free and some are lowcost.
+The video tutorials are free and some courses are low cost.